suudupa/Block223/README.md

 ![image](https://user-images.githubusercontent.com/43659916/78211794-02cd5800-747c-11ea-9e15-14dfa5d5c939.png)

-In the edit game screen, they can customize the game properties (number of levels, number of blocks per level, paddle length, etc.) or add new blocks to the game:
+In the edit game screen, they can customize the game properties (number of levels, number of blocks per level, paddle length, etc.) or add new blocks to the game.
+When they are done editing, they can save the game, and then test it before publishing it:

 ![image](https://user-images.githubusercontent.com/43659916/78211777-f648ff80-747b-11ea-9b15-0b1c554587f7.png)